Tarunakash04/Travel_Planner_Recode/README.md

-# Travel_Destination_Suggestor

-# Travel Destination Suggestion Platform Development Roadmap
+# Travel Destination Suggestion Platform

 This document outlines the development roadmap for the Travel Destination Suggestion Platform.
 The goal is to build a user-friendly platform where users can get personalized travel recommendations based on preferences such as budget, duration, and travel type (e.g., solo, family, honeymoon).